Lamb ribs, rubbed with tasty fennel rub and smoked low and slow for a perfect combination of flavor, aroma, and texture.

 There's nothing quite like perfectly smoked lamb ribs.
 The succulent meat, the rich flavor, the crispy bark... it's all heavenly.
 And when you add a fennel rub to the equation?
 Well, that's just next level.

 The key to great smoked lamb ribs is all in the preparation.
-First, you'll want to choose a good quality lamb rib - look for well-marbled meat with a healthy layer of fat.
+First, you'll want to choose a good quality lamb rib - look for well-marbled meat with a decent layer of fat.
 Next, it's all about the rub.

 A fennel rub will give the lamb a nice fragrant flavor, without being too overpowering.
 Just mix together some fennel seeds, salt, pepper, and a few other base spices, and rub it all over the lamb.
 Then it's time to smoke.